 Webroot monitored the software for 1 minute and 24 seconds before realizing it was up to no good and shut it down.
 So in this happy ending, nothing went wrong.

-Webroot analyzed this particular version of the software a longer than a month ago, on March 16, 2021.
+Webroot first encountered this particular version of the software “in the wild” less than a month ago, on March 16, 2021 when it was installed by some other user somewhere in the world.
 What’s even more amazing is that Webroot has only seen 40 computers with this particular file since it was first identified.
 According to Joe’s Sandbox, only 4% of virus software have been able to identify this particular threat, making Webroot a good package to have.

 If you want to learn more about the MOSS software threat, click here.
 If you want to learn more about how Atlas and Webroot can protect your computers, your data, and yes, your family, learn more here or fill out this form: